kumahq/kuma-website/docs/docs/1.0.8/documentation/health.md

   kuma.io/virtual-probes-port: 19001
 ```

-To disable Kuma's probe virtualziation, we can either set it in Kuma's configuration file `kuma-cp.config`:
+To disable Kuma's probe virtualization, we can either set it in Kuma's configuration file `kuma-cp.config`:

 ```yaml
 runtime: